 Making friends with other volunteers is a strong motive for many of those who choose to volunteer abroad.
 Many volunteers make lifelong friendships that come from working through difficulties and exploring new things together.

 Want to gain a whole new host of skills?
 By getting stuck in on one of our volunteering projects you'll be picking up loads of handy new skill sets as you go, especially if you're helping out on a project which is a little out of your comfort zone!

-The best way to develop your language skills is to use it day by day in real life situations, and volunteering provides the perfect opportunity to do this in bucket loads.
-You don’t get very far practicing Spanish three hours a week if when you speak English for the other 165 hours of the week but when spending a significant amount of time abroad, you will be speaking a foreign language twenty four hours a day, seven days a week.
+The best way to develop your language skills is to use it day to day in real life situations, and volunteering provides the perfect opportunity to do this.
+You don’t get very far practicing Spanish three hours a week if when you speak English for the other 165 hours of the week, but when spending a significant amount of time abroad you will be speaking a foreign language twenty four hours a day, seven days a week.
 You could be a language genius in no time!

 Whilst you're embarking on your volunteering journey, you're going to have loads of fun!
-Volunteer work can be hard and strenuous work at times, but it is also great fun and extremely rewarding.
+Volunteer work can be hard work, but it is also great fun and extremely rewarding.